South Africa's apartheid land fix withers in fields

 Most food is grown at places like the Royal Dawn orange farm, 300 km (200 miles) northeast of Mthimkhulu's homestead, in Mpumalanga province.

 There, hundreds of hectares of carefully maintained citrus groves are crisscrossed by a network of pipes for automated irrigation.
-Each row of trees is alphabetized and bar-coded, enabling the farm manager, a white man like the owners, to keep a computerized track of fertilizer needs and use.
+Each row of trees is alphabetised and bar-coded, enabling the farm manager, a white man like the owners, to keep a computerised track of fertilizer needs and use.

-The system allows supermarkets in export markets as far away as Beijing to trace an individual box of oranges back to the row from which they were picked - by a black laborer.
+The system allows supermarkets in export markets as far away as Beijing to trace an individual box of oranges back to the row form which they were picked - by a black labourer.

 Other African states are even recruiting South Africa's big commercial farmers, most of whom are white, to grow in their countries, hoping their expertise will increase their overall revenue from farming.
 Small local outfits can barely compete.